diogenesofweb/blog/articles/sveltekit_change_lang_attribute.md

 ---

-Let’s begin by creating a SvelteKit project and installing the above-mentioned adapter
+Let’s begin by creating a SvelteKit project and installing the above-mentioned adapter (don’t forget to follow instructions on how to use it).

 ```shell
 npm init svelte@next demo